igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 # Delay Bits

-This draft introduces two new bits that are to be present in packets capable of delay reporting.
-These are packets that include protocol headers with support for the delay bits.
-Whenever this specification refers to packets, it is referring only to packets capable of delay reporting.
+This section introduces bits that can be used for delay measurements.
+Whenever this section of the specification refers to packets, it is referring only to packets with protocol headers that include the delay bits,

 {{QUIC-TRANSPORT}} introduces an explicit per-flow transport-layer signal for hybrid measurement of RTT.
-This signal consists of a spin bit which oscillates once per RTT.
-It was also discussed the addition of a two-bit Valid Edge Counter (VEC), which compensates for loss and reordering of the spin bit to increase fidelity of the signal in less than ideal network conditions.
+This signal consists of a spin bit that toggles once per RTT.  {{SPIN-BIT}} discusses an additional two-bit Valid Edge Counter (VEC) to compensate for loss and reordering of the spin bit and increase fidelity of the signal in less than ideal network conditions.

-In this document it is introduced the delay bit, that is a single bit signal that can be used together with the spin bit by passive observers to measure the RTT of a network flow, avoiding the spin bit ambiguities that arise as soon as network conditions deteriorate.
+This document introduces an additional single-bit delay signal that can be used together with the spin bit by passive observers to measure the RTT of a network flow, avoiding the spin bit ambiguities that arise as soon as network conditions deteriorate.

 ## Spin Bit

 This section is a small recap of the spin bit working mechanism.
-For a comprehensive explanation of the algorithm, please see the references in bilbiography.
+For a comprehensive explanation of the algorithm, please see {{SPIN-BIT}}.

+The spin bit is an alternate marking {{AltMark}} generated signal, where the size of the alternation changes with the flight size each RTT.

 The latency spin bit is a single bit signal that toggles once per RTT, enabling latency monitoring of a connection-oriented communication from intermediate observation points.

+A "spin period" is a set of packets with the same spin bit value sent during one RTT time interval.
+A "spin period value" is the value of the spin bit shared by all packets in a spin period.

-Basically, client and server, maintain an internal per-connection spin value (i.e. 0 or 1) used to set the spin bit on outgoing packets for that connection.
+The client and server maintain an internal per-connection spin value (i.e. 0 or

-The spin value is set to the appropriate value in accordance with the following rules.
-Both endpoints initialize the spin bit to 0 when a new connection starts.
+1) used to set the spin bit on outgoing packets.
+Both endpoints initialize the spin value to 0 when a new connection starts.
 Then:

-*  when the client receives a packet that increases the higher packet number seen so far, it sets the connection spin value to the opposite value contained in the received packet;
+* when the client receives a packet with the packet number larger than any number seen so far, it sets the connection spin value to the opposite value contained in the received packet;

-*  when the server receives a packet that increases the higher packet number seen so far, it sets the connection spin value to the same value contained in the received packet;
+* when the server receives a packet with the packet number larger than any number seen so far, it sets the connection spin value to the same value contained in the received packet.

 The computed spin value is used by the endpoints for setting the spin bit on outgoing packets.
 This simple mechanism allows the endpoints